gagin/WaveExperiment/README.rst

    \text{output}_j = \sum_{i} [ A_{ij} \cdot \sin(\omega_{ij} \cdot x_i + \phi_{ij}) ] + B_j

-*(Note: Math rendering depends on the RST viewer; GitHub does not render this directly from RST).*
+*(Note: The math directives above are intended for conversion to formats like Markdown+MathJax/KaTeX or LaTeX.
+Direct RST rendering on platforms like GitHub may show raw source).*

 A network constructed using these layers introduces non-linearity and periodicity *within* the layer transformation itself.

 Methodology
 ===========